-Growing up with exhilarating experiences in India, pursuing academics in engineering, and then working in technology have always been exciting paths.
-After a multi-decadal career as a global executive, and consultant across work area domains spanning Information Technology, Operations, Efficiency Management for multiple business domains spanning Finance, Retail, etc., there was always a wish to do more in life and follow things close to the heart.
+Growing up with exhilarating experiences in India, pursuing engineering, and later working in technology has always been exciting.
+After a multi-decade career as a global executive and consultant across Information Technology, Operations, and Efficiency Management—spanning sectors such as Finance, Pharmaceuticals, Retail, and more—There was a growing desire to do something more and pursue interests closer to my heart.

-Besides this, having partaken in a host of socio-philanthropy initiatives from – running an advocacy campaign for the United States Congress during the Clinton presidency resulting in the passage of the historic AC21 Act for H1B immigration reform in 2000, – then as a Good Will Ambassador to Rajasthan State’s Project Tiger since 2010, – an initiative to help define the ecosystem of the Great Outdoors and help provide a holistic view, aid policy reforms, and many other facets since 2020…….. have been all very exciting and interesting pursuits.
+Besides all this, have been blessed to be involved in a range of socio-philanthropic initiatives since 2000.
+These include running an advocacy campaign with the United States Congress during the Clinton administration, which contributed to the passage of the historic AC21 Act for H-1B immigration reform; Serving since 2010 as a Goodwill Ambassador to Rajasthan State’s Project Tiger in India; – In 2018, leading an initiative to define the ecosystem of “The Great Outdoors” to provide a holistic framework, support policy reforms, and strengthen multiple facets of outdoor engagement.
+Each of these has been an exciting and deeply meaningful pursuits.

-Spending time mainly across India, North America, and with extensive travel across multiple continents for interests in exploration, wildlife conservation, high altitude trekking, challenges of conservation and sustainability, mountain protection, and climate change have become extremely apparent and concerning.
-Therefore now looking forward to helping with the UN’s 2030 agenda for sustainable development (SDG), towards the UN 2050 goal via policy reform and CSR.
+Spending most of my time across India and North America—and traveling extensively across multiple continents for interests in exploration, trekking, high-altitude mountaineering, and wildlife photography—has deepened my awareness of the urgent challenges facing development, conservation, sustainability, mountain protection, and climate change.
+These concerns have become increasingly evident over the years.
+I now look forward to contributing to the UN’s 2030 agenda for sustainable development (SDG) and the UN’s 2050 goal through policy reform and CSR-led initiatives.

-This is being developed under the GALLOP (Global Livelihoods and Landscape Recovery Platform) Initiative since 2020 by collaborating with various colleagues worldwide spanning all three facets of related UN Conventions – UNCCD, UNCBD, and UNFCCC.
-While the outcome remains to be seen, it is an exciting area of work and definitely one that will help shape the future of our planet and the next generations!
+This work has been developed under the GALLOP (Global Livelihoods and Landscape Recovery Platform) Initiative since 2020, in collaboration with colleagues worldwide across all three UN conventions—UNCCD, UNCBD, and UNFCCC.
+While the full impact is yet to unfold, it is an exciting area of work and one that will undoubtedly help shape the future of our planet and generations to come.

 Events / Posts